COVID-19 BUILDINGS & SERVICES UPDATE

 A reservation request does not guarantee space availability.
 In an effort to comply with social distancing guidelines, space availability is limited.
 Texas A&M reserves the right during this pandemic to prioritize use of space to University entities responsible for carrying out University authorized events and sponsored activities.

-Students and/or student organizations can requests of indoor gatherings of more than 25 or outdoor gatherings of more than 10 will be reviewed by the Office of the Vice President fro Student Affairs for COVID mitigation and compliance with existing university guidelines.
+Students and/or student organizations can request indoor gatherings of more than 10 or outdoor gatherings of more than 10 will be reviewed by the Office of the Vice President for Student Affairs for COVID mitigation and compliance with existing university guidelines.
 All gatherings will be required to ensure access/entry control, physical distancing provisions, and face covering compliance.

 Everyone on campus — indoors and out — are required to comply with the campus face covering policy.
 For more information on COVID-19 guidance at Texas A&M, go to the university’s website.